Michael0x2a/impo/README.md

 # Impo

-Impo -- a minimalist language designed to be transpiled into mainstream imperative and object-oriented languages.

-To help make Impo easy to transpile, the language supports a very minimal featureset: effectively the lowest common denominator of the languages it transpiles.
+Impo is a minimalist language that I hope to one day use as part of a larger project to help teach data structures and algorithms and other computer science fundamentals.
+(But in practice, is just an excuse for me to play around with Rust and LLVM.)

+To support this ultimate goal, Impo has the following design goals:

+1. The syntax should be as minimal as possible and closely resemble pseudocode.
+   It should look aesthetically pleasing when presented within a code snippet online.

+2. The language should have similar semantics to mainstream programming languages (C#, Java, JavaScript, Python...) while still remaining minimal.
+It should stick to supporting just the lowest common denominator of these languages and avoid innovating too aggressively.

-The language supports the following:
+3. The language should as easy to transpile as possible to the above languages.

+This language will support the following (conventional) language features:

 1. Garbage collection
 2. Basic imperative control flow features